grafana/x-ray-datasource/README.md

 ## Cross-Account Observability

-The X-Ray plugin allows you to monitor traces across multiple AWS accounts within a region with the Cross-Account Observability feature.
+The Application Signals plugin allows you to monitor traces across multiple AWS accounts within a region with the Cross-Account Observability feature.
 Using cross-account observability, you can seamlessly search, visualize and analyze AWS traces without worrying about account boundaries.

 ### Getting started